For Funding Commencing in 2022

 Research Office Contact:

-The Investigator Grant scheme is to support the research program of outstanding investigators at all career stages.
-It will consolidate separate salary and research support into a single grant scheme by offering a salary component (if required) and a research support package for five years.
+The Investigator Grant scheme consolidate separate fellowship and research support into one grant scheme that provides the highest-performing researchers at all career stages with funding for their salary (if required) and a significant research support package for five years.
 These grants will provide the investigator with flexibility to pursue important new research directions as they arise and to form collaborations as needed, rather than being restricted to the scope of a specific research project.

-- different career stages – early career, mid-career and established researchers
+- researchers at varied career stages – early career, mid-career and established researchers

-- researchers with clinical responsibilities (such as clinicians, public health and allied health practitioners) and
+- researchers with clinical responsibilities (clinicians, public health and allied health practitioners) and

 Investigator Grants will be offered in two categories: